-- Equally, don’t give your small dog an edible treat that is made for a large dog-we often see severe pancreatitis from small dogs eating a large fatty treat.
-Equally we see broken teeth, sore throats or just painful jaws from small dogs chewing too big a toy for too long.
+- Equally, don’t give your small dog an edible treat that is made for a large dog.
+We often see severe pancreatitis from small dogs eating a large fatty treat.
+Equally we see broken teeth, sore throats or just painful jaws from small dogs chewing on too big a solid toy for too long.

 We believe that toys are something to be given to pets while the owners are still around so that if anything does go wrong, then you are there to fix the problem quickly.

-- If you do have to go out and leave your dog with a toy, then pick one of the higher end tough and durable toys from: Kong Extreme Black Range of Toys appropriate for the size of your dog.
+If you do have to go out and leave your dog with a toy, then pick one of the higher end tough and durable toys from: Kong Extreme Black Range of Toys appropriate for the size of your dog.

 Aussie Dog Products such as their (tested on Polar Bears) Staffie Balls.

-These 3 products are great for Giant Breeds like Mastiffs, the tough Staffie and Bulldog breeds and small dogs like Dachshunds (who truly believe they are a Great Dane most days).
+These 2 products above are great for Giant Breeds like Mastiffs, tough Staffie and Bulldog breeds and small dogs like Dachshunds (who truly believe they are a Great Dane most days).

 Some of the Kong toys allow you to fill with food treats.
 Dry food, liver treats etc. are fine to go in there.
 We don’t like the pastes that get squeezed into the toy.
 A dog’s tongue can get trapped in some toys and the paste really encourages the dog to push their tongue deep inside the toy and do so many times- this is a recipe for a sore tongue and possibly a trapped tongue, the latter can be fatal.
 Since 2017, many peanut butters now have xylitol in them, which is toxic to dogs so please now avoid peanut butters as a treat for your dog.